LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Experiments

-Compared with baseline model STF~\cite{zou2022the}, our proposed LLIC-STF performs much better on all bit-rates.
-Our proposed LLIC-STF brings average improvements of $0.33, 0.47, 0.40, 0.50, 0.62$ dB in PSNR compared to STF on Kodak~\cite{kodak}, Tecnick~\cite{tecnick2014TESTIMAGES}, CLIC Pro Valid~\cite{CLIC2020}, CLIC 2021 Test, and JPEGAI Test~\cite{jpegai}, respectively.
-Our LLIC-STF reduces $7.2\%, 10.88\%, 9.81\%, 11.01\%, 12.34\%$ more bit-rates on these datasets when the anchor is STF.
-Compared with baseline model ELIC~\cite{he2022elic}, our proposed LLIC-ELIC performs much better on all-bit-rates.
-Our proposed LLIC-ELIC brings average improvements of $0.19, 0.25, 0.29, 0.21, 0.39$ dB PSNR compared to ELIC on on Kodak~\cite{kodak}, Tecnick~\cite{tecnick2014TESTIMAGES}, CLIC Pro Valid~\cite{CLIC2020}, CLIC 2021 Test, and JPEGAI Test~\cite{jpegai}, respectively.
-Our LLIC-ELIC reduces $4.25\%, 5.66\%, 7.11\%, 4.80\%, 8.54\%$ more bit-rates on these datasets when the anchor is ELIC.
-When comparing LLIC-TCM with LIC-TCM models, we highlight the performance improvements over LIC-TCM Middle because the MACs of our LLIC-TCM is $321.93$ G and the MACs of the LIC-TCM Middle is $415.2$ G. The MACs of LIC-TCM Large is $717.08$ G. Our LLIC-TCM performs much better than LIC-TCM Middle and slightly better than LLIC-TCM Large on Kodak.
-Our proposed LLIC-TCM reduces more $3\%$ bit-rates than LIC-TCM Middle and $1\%$ than bit-rates than LIC-TCM Large.
+Compared with {the} baseline model STF~\cite{zou2022the}, {our LLIC-STF achieves superior performance across all bit-rate tiers.
+Specifically, LLIC-STF achieves average enhancements of $0.33, 0.47, 0.40, 0.50,$ and $0.62$ dB in PSNR over STF across Kodak~\cite{kodak}, Tecnick~\cite{tecnick2014TESTIMAGES}, CLIC Pro Valid~\cite{CLIC2020}, CLIC 2021 Test, and JPEGAI Test~\cite{jpegai}, respectively.} Our LLIC-STF {decreases the bitrate} by $7.2\%, 10.88\%, 9.81\%, 11.01\%, 12.34\%$ on these datasets when the anchor is STF.
+Compared with baseline model ELIC~\cite{he2022elic}, {LLIC-ELIC shows markedly enhanced efficacy across all evaluated bit-rates.} Our proposed LLIC-ELIC {yields} average improvements of $0.19, 0.25, 0.29, 0.21, 0.39$ dB PSNR compared to ELIC on Kodak~\cite{kodak}, Tecnick~\cite{tecnick2014TESTIMAGES}, CLIC Pro Valid~\cite{CLIC2020}, CLIC 2021 Test, and JPEGAI Test~\cite{jpegai}, respectively.
+Our LLIC-ELIC {decreases the bitrate} by $4.25\%, 5.66\%, 7.11\%, 4.80\%$, {and} $8.54\%$ on these datasets when the anchor is ELIC.
+When comparing LLIC-TCM with LIC-TCM models, {it is pertinent to highlight the significant performance uplift over the LIC-TCM Middle, noting that} the MACs of our LLIC-TCM is $321.93$ G and the MACs of the LIC-TCM Middle is $415.2$ G. The MACs of LIC-TCM Large is $717.08$ G. Our LLIC-TCM performs much better than LIC-TCM Middle and slightly better than LLIC-TCM Large on Kodak.
+Our proposed LLIC-TCM {decreases the bitrate} by $3\%$ more than LIC-TCM Middle and $1\%$ more than LIC-TCM Large.
 Our LLIC-TCM performs much better than LIC-TCM models on \textit{high-resolution} images.
-Our LLIC-TCM reduces more $6\%, 4\%$ bit-rates than LIC-TCM Middle and $3.5\%, 2.4\%$ bit-rates than LIC-TCM Large on Tecnick and CLIC Pro Val, respectively.
-Our LLIC-TCM outperforms LIC-TCM Large with only half MACs of LIC-TCM Large.
+Our LLIC-TCM {decreases the bitrate} by $6\%, 4\%$ {more} than LIC-TCM Middle and $3.5\%$, and $2.4\%$ more than LIC-TCM Large on Tecnick and CLIC Pro Val, respectively.
+Our LLIC-TCM outperforms LIC-TCM Large with only half the MACs of LIC-TCM Large.